KratosMultiphysics/Kratos/external_libraries/csv-parser/README.md

 ## Motivation
 There's plenty of other CSV parsers in the wild, but I had a hard time finding what I wanted.
 Inspired by Python's `csv` module, I wanted a library with **simple, intuitive syntax**.
 Furthermore, I wanted support for special use cases such as calculating statistics on very large files.
 Thus, this library was created with these following goals in mind.

-### Performance
+### Performance and Memory Requirements
-This CSV parser uses multiple threads to simulatenously pull and parse data from disks, memory mapped IO, and efficient data structures.
-Furthermore, it is capable of incremental streaming (parsing larger than RAM files), and quickly parsing data types.
+With the deluge of large datasets available, a performant CSV parser is a necessity.
+By using overlapped threads, memory mapped IO, and efficient data structures, this parser can quickly tackle large CSV files.
+Furthermore, this parser has a minimal memory footprint and can handle larger-than-RAM files.

 #### Show me the numbers
 On my computer (Intel Core i7-8550U @ 1.80GHz/Toshiba XG5 SSD), this parser can read
  * the [69.9 MB 2015_StateDepartment.csv](https://github.com/vincentlaucsb/csv-data/tree/master/real_data) in 0.26 seconds (269 MBps)
- * a [1.4 GB Craigslist Used Vehicles Dataset](https://www.kaggle.com/austinreese/craigslist-carstrucks-data/version/7) in 4 seconds (350 MBps)
+ * a [1.4 GB Craigslist Used Vehicles Dataset](https://www.kaggle.com/austinreese/craigslist-carstrucks-data/version/7) in 2.1 seconds (667 MBps)
+ * a [1.24GB Car Accidents Dataset](https://www.kaggle.com/sobhanmoosavi/us-accidents) in 5 seconds (248 MBps)

 ### Robust Yet Flexible
 #### RFC 4180 and Beyond